FriendlyUser/astro-tech-blog/src/pages/posts/tech/go/Using_Message_Passing_InterfaceA_Guide_to_MPB.md

 ---
-title: Using Message Passing Interface (MPI) with Go A Guide to MPB
+title: Using Message Passing Interface with Go A Guide to MPB
 pubDate: "2023-05-30T19:37:46.030Z"
-description: "In this article, we will introduce MPB a library that enables the use of the Message Passing Interface."
+description: "We will introduce MPB a library that enables the use of the Message Passing Interface."
 tags: ["go"]
 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/186810635.png
 ---

 Go is a powerful and versatile programming language, known for its simplicity, efficiency, and modern features.
 This has made it a popular choice for concurrent and distributed systems.
 In this article, we will introduce MPB (Message Passing Bridge), a library that enables the use of the Message Passing Interface (MPI) in Go programs.